dreamcatcher-tech/network/Inbox/2024-01-23 1040 make a default repo that gets checked out.md

 Then each other repo is a submodule in the users particular HAL branch ?
 So the CRM guys would have a private repo spliced into their HALs.
 They would need github auth to access this repo.

+So when we first start, we would fork the HAL repo, and start saving everything there.
+Then we would PR it over to the main HAL repo ?
+Run some integrity checks on the repo first.